-12.11 This 2011 figure was however lower than both the East Midlands (15.4km) and national (14.9km) averages.
-184 In order for average travel times and car journeys to decrease, local employment opportunities and greater usage and access to public transport will be necessary.
+12.2.12 In terms of travelling to work, and accessibility to jobs, there was an increase in the average distance travelled to work by Mansfield residents between 2001 and 2011 (11.9km to 14.5km).
+This 2011 figure was however lower than both the East Midlands (15.4km) and national (14.9km) averages.
+185 In order for average travel times and car journeys to decrease, local employment opportunities and greater usage and access to public transport will be necessary.

-- 12.12 Further development has the potential to increase traffic flows without appropriate mitigation.
+- 12.2.13 Further development has the potential to increase traffic flows without appropriate mitigation.
 As such, congestion is likely to continue to be an issue for parts of the District.
-Whilst negative effects of new development on the transport network are likely to be mitigated to a degree, there will be a continuing need for development to be situated in accessible locations which limit the need to travel by private car, and promote access to more sustainable modes of travel to support a modal shift away from the private car. - 12.13 With regards to Gypsy and Travellers, in the absence of planned sites for accommodation, there is an increased likelihood of unauthorised encampments in locations with poor accessibility to services, jobs and facilities.
+Whilst negative effects of new development on the transport network are likely to be mitigated to a degree, there will be a continuing need for development to be situated in accessible locations which limit the need to travel by private car, and promote access to more sustainable modes of travel to support a modal shift away from the private car. - 12.2.14 With regards to Gypsy and Travellers, in the absence of planned sites for accommodation, there is an increased likelihood of unauthorised encampments in locations with poor accessibility to services, jobs and facilities.
 This could therefore contribute towards unsustainable patterns of travel amongst these communities.
 The DPD provides an opportunity to address these issues.